hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/syntax/having.md

 The `HAVING` clause filters out aggregated rows from the result set of a `SELECT` statement.

-It's different from the `WHERE` clause since. `WHERE` filters rows before they are aggregated, while `HAVING` filters the aggregated result set.
+It's different from the `WHERE` clause. `WHERE` filters rows before they are aggregated, while `HAVING` filters rows after they are aggregated.

 It has a single form where it accepts a boolean expression (aka *predicate*) as a parameter.
 This boolean expression can be as simple or as complex as needed and it must evaluate to a boolean value.
-Expressions included in this predicate must be aggregated expressions.
+Expressions included in this predicate must be aggregated expressions, since non-aggregated expressions are not available anymore in this SQL scope.

 ## Example